- Bold looks

 Updated looks this year give the 2020 Toyota C-HR cleaner exterior styling.

 Toyota this year cleaned up the 2020 C-HR’s front end and simplified its LED headlights and taillights.
 Its shape is as wacky as ever, splitting the narrow difference between crossover and hatchback.
-Toyota even calls the car “Coupe, High Roof,” which stretches the definition of “coupe” since the C-HR has four side doors.
+Toyota even calls the car “Coupe, High Roof,” which stretches the definition of “coupe” since the C-HR has four passenger doors.

 The C-HR’s roof can be finished to match the body, in contrasting black, or in a new silver finish that replaces last year’s white roof.
 New 17- and 18-inch wheel designs finish the look.